SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 ### Matrix Status

 On this page an overview is given of the crosspoints (**Crosspoints**), the crosspoints buffer (**Crosspoints Buffer**), and status information (**Status Information** and **Communication Status**).

+## Usage - SNMP

+### General
+This page shows the general information of the device.
+It displays its status and name.

+### Matrice
+This page shows an overview of the Matrice Table.

+### Levels
+This page shows an overview of the Levels Table.
+The format of the Index is {Matrice Index}.{Levels Id}.

+### Sources
+This page shows an overview of the Sources Table.
+The format of the Index is {Levels Index}.{Sources Id}.\
+The display name can be configured in the format of **Source Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.

+The Audio Modify can also be configured on the table, and its respective enabled and lock state that are used for in the Matrix.

+#### Source Association
+This page shows an overview of the Source Assiociation Table and the Source Association Sources.

+#### Source Settings
+This page allows the
+The display name can be configuration of the Sources Table display name.
+It is formatted in the format of **Source Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
+The default configuration uses the 16 character name choice.

+### Destinations
+This page shows an overview of the Destinations Table.
+The format of the Index is {Levels Index}.{Destinations Id}.\
+The display name can be configured in the format of **Destination Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.

+The routed source can also be configured on the table, and its respective enabled and lock state that are used for in the Matrix.

+#### Destination Settings
+This page allows the
+The display name can be configuration of the Destinations Table display name.
+It is formatted in the format of **Destination Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
+The default configuration uses the 16 character name choice.

+### Matrix
+This page shows the Matrix, an overview of the crosspoints of the destinations and sources.\
+The sources of each destination can be configured on this Matrix, as well as locking of destinations and sources.